Dominican Republic All-Inclusive Tips for First-Timers

 Stay Organized & Keep Clothes Dry: Use closets and drawers to prevent wrinkles, and keep wet swimsuits and towels separate.
 Hang them properly or use a drying rack to avoid musty smells.

 Housekeeping Preferences: Need extra towels, toiletries, or pillows?
 Ask.
+Washcloths are not common in the Dominican Republic, and even when requested, they may not always be available.
+Some guests bring their own or use a clean sock as a backup.
 Use the “Do Not Disturb” sign and decline turn-down service if preferred.

 Enjoy Room Service: If included, have breakfast on the balcony or a late-night snack.
 Ask about to-go options for early excursions.